Elements of A Great Promotional Video Puerto Vallarta Riviera Nayarit

 Well, firstly, a promotional video needs to be more that just an extended sales pitch.
 Think about it – no one likes being pitched to.
 “Your life is nothing without my product!!
 Buy it now, it’s great!!”
 Nah, I’ll pass, thanks.

-Since we’re all so used to seeing these things, we have become desensitised to them.
-Plain pitches simply no longer work – especially in video.
+Since we’re all so used to seeing these things, we have become desensitized to them.
+Plain pitches simply no longer work – especially in video

 We can recognize a plain pitch promo right from the very start.
 And it’s so frustrating that often we just stop watching.